tanmaychk/Tableau-Dashboards/README.md

 # Tableau-Dashboards
-This is a repository which contains all my Tableau Dashboards The Dashboards in this repository can also be found on my Tableau page : [Here](https://public.tableau.com/app/profile/tanmaychk)
+This is a repository which contains all my Tableau Dashboards.\
+The Dashboards in this repository can also be found on my Tableau page : [Here](https://public.tableau.com/app/profile/tanmaychk)
 ## Index :